-Example: A committee is formed to support a candidate running for office in the March special election.
+Example: A committee is formed to support a candidate running for office in the special election.
 During the third pre-election period, it collects ten contributions of \$100 or more, including one for \$1,000.
 It will report the \$1,000 contribution within 24 hours on a Form 497.
 It will report the other nine contributions on a supplemental pre-election Form 497 by the 3rd pre-election reporting deadline.

 The reporting period for the supplemental pre-election report begins after the closing date for the prior pre-election report (see chart for the pre-election Form 460s) and continues through to the end of the Wednesday before the election.
+Note: All contributions required to be disclosed on both types of Forms 497 (3rd pre-election and 24-hour filings) must be rereported on the Form 460 covering the relevant time period.

 When to File: The supplemental preelection report must be filed no later than the Friday before the election.
-The filing deadline for the special election is March 22, 2013.
-The Ethics Commission will supplement this manual with information regarding the filing deadline for the special run-off election if and when the City Council calls that election.
+The filing deadline for the special election is November 15, 2013.
+The filing deadline for the special run-off election has yet to be determined.